pvs043/cMDTBuildLab/README.md

    * Update for Windows 7 for x64-based Systems (KB3125574)
    * Cumulative Update for Windows 10 Version 1607 (KB3197356)
    * Cumulative Update for Windows 10 Version 1607 for x64-based Systems (KB3197356)
-   * Cumulative Update for Windows Server 2016 for x64-based Systems (KB3197356)
 6. Run Powershell ISE as Administrator and open the file:<br>
    C:\Program Files\WindowsPowerShell\Modules\cMDTBuldLab\1.0.0\Examples\Deploy_MDT_Server.ps1
 7. Press F5 to run the script.
 It will take approximately 30 min (Depending on internet capacity and virtualization hardware).
 The server will reboot ones during this process.